Home / Security / FW or Firewall / Setup A Check Point Lab Using VirtualBox And GNS3 On Windows

 As a workaround we apply this command in cmd: sc config npf start= auto, and restart the PC.

-Back to our gateways
+Back to our gateways and push the policy

 From SmartDashboard (connected to our SM) we’re ready to get gateway topology information,